xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/EnvironmentSetup/README.md

 To complete the first exercise you will use Custom Vision Service web GUI.
 In the second and third exercises you will use Custom Vision Service Python SDK and Jupyter notebooks.

-Although you can install all pre-requisities required to complete the second and third exercises on your workstation, we will utilize Azure Data Science Virtual Machine (DSVM).
+Although you can install all pre-requisities required to complete the lab on your workstation, we will utilize Azure Data Science Virtual Machine (DSVM).
 DSVM comes with most of the pre-requisites pre-installed, which will make lab environment setup faster and easier.

 ## Provision and configure Azure DSVM